nginxinc/nginx-wiki/source/modules/rrd_graph.rst

 -----------
 `RRDtool <http://oss.oetiker.ch/rrdtool/index.en.html>`_ stores and graphs time-series data.

-**mod_rrd_graph** - is an Nginx module that provides an HTTP interface to RRDtool's graphing facilities.
-By linking RRDtool directly into Nginx, ngx_rrd_graph is faster than scripts and CGIs with similar purposes.
+**mod_rrd_graph** - is an NGINX module that provides an HTTP interface to RRDtool's graphing facilities.
+By linking RRDtool directly into NGINX, ngx_rrd_graph is faster than scripts and CGIs with similar purposes.

-.. note:: *This module is not distributed with the Nginx source.* See the `installation instructions <rrd_graph.installation_>`_.
+.. note:: *This module is not distributed with the NGINX source.* See the `installation instructions <rrd_graph.installation_>`_.